arifrahmanca/Linked_List/README.md

 # Linked_List
-Simple implementation of linked list is C.
+Simple implementation of linked list in C.